-Lakes Region Planning Efforts: The town of Bristol recently went live with its new broadband service and has plans for expanding its broadband network throughout Grafton County.
+Lakes Region/Mount Washington Valley Planning Efforts: The town of Bristol recently went live with its new broadband service and has plans for expanding its broadband network throughout Grafton County.
+Also, the Carroll County Broadband Committee and Carroll County Communications District have worked to expand broadband access in Carroll County.

 North Country Planning Efforts: The North Country Regional Planning Commission's 2023-2028 Comprehensive Economic Development Strategy identifies expanding broadband access as essential to the economic well-being of the region.
-"Lack of broadband access has also had a negative impact on educational attainment within the EED.
+"Lack of broadband access has also had a negative impact on educational attainment within the Economic Development District (EDD).
 Specifically, young adults wishing to take online classes and many children who have been taking virtual classes on and off throughout the pandemic.
 Limited access to fast and reliable broadband has left many children struggling to keep up with their education, (pp. 36-37).